sansona/palettecleanse/CONTRIBUTING.md

 ### Tests
 Each new contribution should have corresponding test coverage.
 I'd like to retain 100% coverage on ```palettecleanser```. `pytest` is the current testing package.

+Tests should be run in the main `palettecleanser` directory via. the `pytest` module command.

 ### Commit messages
 Please follow the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) standard for commit messages.
 Quoting from their website, the basic structure is:
 ```